WHO WE ARE

 Rainshadow Organics is located fifteen miles Northeast of Sisters, Oregon where we have farmed and gardened for over twenty-five years.
 We have a full-diet farm with dozens of varieties of certified organic vegetables, herbs, berries, flowers, and grains on 80 acres.
 This includes whole wheat berries and fresh, stone-ground flour.
 We also offer pasture-raised, non-gmo fed pork, chicken, eggs, turkeys, and beef.

 Come visit us!
-Our farm store features fresh produce, eggs, grains, frozen meats, and an array of preserved goods like pickles, sauerkraut, tomato sauce, jams, and more!
+Our Farm Store features all the local groceries you will need from fresh produce, eggs, flour, beans, meats, and an array of preserved goods like pickles, saurkraut, jams, tomato sauce, and more!

 Rainshadow Market Bucks